jaredpar/jaredpar.github.io/_posts/2010-10-18-loading-dll-s-in-the-debugger.md

 ---
 layout: post
+title: Loading DLLs in the Debugger
+tags: [debugger]
 ---
 In a [recent post]({% post_url 2010-07-22-extension-methods-and-the-debugger %}) I discussed the apparent flakiness of extension methods and the debugger being a result of whether or not the DLL containing the extension methods were loaded into the debugee process.
 Several users asked in the comment section why we didn't _fix_ the issue by just loading those DLL's when an extension method was executed.